 What is your risk tolerance?

 If you don’t mind risk and can still sleep if your portfolio makes a double digit fall, then consider a maximum of 10 percent in speculative assets or individual stocks.
-It also helps if you are younger (age 40 or less).
+It also helps if you are younger than age 40, when choosing speculative trading.
 If you’re younger, you have many years of earnings to make up your losses.

 For most individuals, I wouldn’t suggest investing more than 5 percent of your net worth in risky assets.
 If you have a growing portfolio and you lose all of your money in your speculative investment, a 5 percent loss shouldn’t ruin you.
 And if you can’t afford to lose most or all of the speculative investment, then go back to a more conservative asset allocation.